 Qualified students are accepted to the Post-Secondary Enrollment Options (PSEO) program only and are not admitted general enrollment students at Normandale Community College.
-PSEO students who wish to continue their college education at Normandale after their high school graduation must complete a separate General Admission application form (the \$20 application fee is waived) and meet all the specific admission requirements for general enrollment.
+PSEO students who wish to continue their college education at Normandale after their high school graduation do not need to re-apply for general admission to the college.
+Students will be readmitted effective the summer term following their high school graduation and can continue their program of study at Normandale.